weida-88/git-and-github-tutorial/README.md

-# Git and GitHub Tutorial
+# 📚 Git and GitHub Tutorial

-This repository contains my practice files and notes while following the [Git and GitHub for Beginners](https://www.freecodecamp.org/news/git-and-github-for-beginners/) tutorial from FreeCodeCamp.
+Welcome to the **Git and GitHub Tutorial** repository!
+This repo contains my practice files and notes while following the [Git and GitHub for Beginners](https://www.freecodecamp.org/news/git-and-github-for-beginners/) tutorial from FreeCodeCamp.
 This tutorial is designed to help beginners understand the basics of using Git and GitHub.

-## Table of Contents
+## 📋 Table of Contents

 - [Introduction](#introduction)
 - [Getting Started](#getting-started)